acidb/mobiscroll-docs/docs/angular/notifications/toast.md

 <div className="option-list">

 ## Options
-Explore the following API options that help you easily configure the Toasts.
+Explore the following API options that help you easily configure the Toast component.

 <Options />

 ## Events
-The Toasts ships with different event hooks for deep customization.
+The Toast component ships with different event hooks for deep customization.
 Events are triggered through the lifecycle of the component where you can tie in custom functionality and code.

 <Events />